analaura2000/Detection_Anomaly_Electricity_Consumption/README.md

 # Detection_Anomaly_Electricity_Consumption

-Complete machine learning solution for predictions with XGBoost.
-Includes data analysis, model training (Jupyter notebook), REST API backend, and web interface for predictions.
+This project implements a complete machine learning pipeline based on XGBoost, including data analysis, model training in a Jupyter notebook, a REST API backend, and a web interface for generating predictions.

 ## Repository structure